dressipi/apv-median/doc/implementation.md

 that is the upper-limit of the previous bin.

 Imagine that we have such a histogram, and that a new data-point is to be inserted.
-We search for a bin into which it falls; if there is one, then we split that bin into two with the value of the data-point as the upper limit of the lower bin (into which the data point is assumed to have fallen) and the lower bound of the upper bin.
+We search for a bin into which it falls: if there isn't one (i.e., if the data-point is larger than any one seen so far) then we create a new bin whose maximum is the value and whose count is 1; If there is one, then we split that bin into two with the value of the data-point as the upper limit of the lower bin (into which the data point is assumed to have fallen) and the lower bound of the upper bin.
 These two bins need to have the count of their parent distributed amongst them, and this is done by a linear interpolation from the value of the data-point.
 This means that counts _in a bin_ will generally be non-integer (even though the total over all bins will be an integer, at least up to floating point error accumulation).

 But now we have one bin too many, so we seek to merge two adjacent bins.
 This choice is made in such a way as to maximise